Clueless Widget Integration

 2. Generate a preconfigured snippet

-Use the generator to pre-fill optional parameters before handing the code to your developers or agency partners.
+Use the generator to pre-fill the required merchant key and any optional parameters before handing the code to your developers or agency partners.

 Embed Code Generator